richard-scryber/PaperworkDayDocs/reference/cssproperties/properties/css_prop_page.md

 - Elements with different `page` values will typically start on new pages
 - Named pages can have different sizes, orientations, margins, and other properties
 - The `page` property is inherited, so child elements use the parent's page context
-- Setting a different `page` value usually triggers an implicit page break
 - Named pages are ideal for documents with mixed page layouts (portrait/landscape)
 - You can define multiple named page contexts in a single document
 - The `page` property works in conjunction with page break properties
 - Named pages enable sophisticated document layouts with varying specifications
-- First, left, and right pseudo-classes can be used with named pages: `@page name:first`

 ---